 Plus, starting this year, the IRS is requiring payment processors like Venmo and PayPal to send 1099-K forms to everyone who received over $600 in income (the previous cutoff was $20,000 in transactions).
 This will force side hustlers to report more income than they may have previously.

 How To Reduce Your Side Hustle Tax Liability

 Before you freak out, make sure that you are properly accounting for both your income and your expenses.
 As a freelancer or self-employed person, you do have to claim your income, but you also get to deduct any expenses related to that work.

-For example, if you’re delivering for Doordash, you would have the following expenses: mileage (57.5 cents per mile for 2020 driving), a percentage of your phone and phone service (maybe 50%), phone accessories you use (like a charger in your car), and other accessories you need for work.
+For example, if you’re delivering for Doordash, you would have the following expenses: mileage (58.5 cents per mile for 2022 driving through 6/30/2022, then 62.5 cents per mile through the end of the year), a percentage of your phone and phone service (maybe 50%), phone accessories you use (like a charger in your car), and other accessories you need for work.

-Second, more extra unemployment benefits are coming to Americans.
+Second, more Americans have been getting unemployment benefits this year.
 If you're getting the full amount, contact your state’s Unemployment Benefit office to have them start withholding taxes.
 Otherwise, you may find yourself in a similar situation again next year.